openhackathons-org/gpubootcamp/ai/Megatron/README.md

 ## Known Issues

 Q. "ResourceExhaustedError" error is observed while running the labs
 A. Currently the batch size and network model is set to consume 40 GB GPU memory.
-In order to use the labs without any modifications it is recommended to have GPU with minimum 40 GB GPU memory.
-Else the users can play with batch size to reduce the memory footprint, also ensure you have NVLINK/Switch enabled in the environment.Do not enable MIG mode when requesting A100 GPUs as resources.
+In order to use the labs without any modifications it is recommended to use a GPU with a minimum of 40 GB GPU memory.
+Otherwise, the users can play with batch size to reduce the memory footprint, ensuring you have NVLINK/Switch enabled in the environment.
+Do not enable MIG mode when requesting A100 GPUs as resources.

 - Please go through the list of existing bugs/issues or file a new issue at [Github](https://github.com/gpuhackathons-org/gpubootcamp/issues).